-Protecting your skin against damaging rays is always in season
+Protecting skin against damaging rays is always in season

 With one American dying every hour of melanoma (according to the American Academy of Dermatology), it's imperative to protect yourself even when temperatures begin to dip.
-And thanks to some recent FDA changes affecting sunscreens, staying sun smart is easier than ever.
+Just follow these guidelines:

 Because that strategy isn't always realistic, Hoffman recommends covering up by wearing hats, sunglasses and long sleeves; avoiding sun exposure during peak hours of 10 a.m. to 2 p.m., when the sun's rays are most dangerous; and slathering on the sunscreen.

 "But people don't always reap the full benefits of sunscreen and put themselves at risk because selecting sunscreen and using it appropriately can be confusing," Hoffman says.